RoelofSetsFire/data-processing-1/30 Homework/100 D3 Line/10 Homework.md

 # D3: Implement an interactive multiseries line graph with D3

+Note: there are plenty of links in this assignment so that you browse through a lot of examples to see what is possible in D3.
+This does not mean your visualisation should look and work exactly like those in the examples.
+This is just for inspiration!
+Also do not blindly copy the whole code, always create your files from scracht.

 ## Part 1: Prepare dataset
 For this assignment you will create a line graph based on your own dataset (you can use again the KNMI dataset).